tikv/minitrace-rust/README.md

 We support visualization provided by an amazing tracing platform [Jaeger](https://www.jaegertracing.io/).

-To experience, dependency should be added as:
+To experience, a dependency should be added as:

 ```toml
 [dependencies]